kastaneda/maandag/README.md

  * Fallback (close session if test fails)
  * Automatic screenshot capturing feature (like PHPUnit's Selenium 1)
  * Repeated test for multiple browsers
+ * Mark test as skipped, if no webdrivere here

 Installation
 ============